AlexCC93/readthedocs_test/docs/source/Installation and software setup.rst

 Code setup for working with Docker
 --------------------------

-When using a Docker container, any modifications made during a session aren't automatically preserved within the container once the session ends.
-To retain progress made between sessions, Docker provides the concept of volumes within its environment.
+When using a Docker container, any modifications made during a session aren't automatically preserved within the container once the session ends; unless, of course, a new session is created pointing to the exact same container.

+To retain progress made among sessions, Docker provides the concept of volumes within its environment.
 These volumes enable the persistence of changes, ensuring that they're maintained across different sessions.

 Hence, the recommended way to work in this course is to create, in the preferred directory within the Windows machine, a folder that will contain all the code for the different sections of this course.
 Next, execute the following command to initiate a Docker container and mount a volume to it: